caccolillo/AM_receiver_SDR/README.md

 ## Educational and Professional Value

-This repository serves as an excellent example of:
+This repository serves as an example of:

 ### SDR Implementation
 - Practical software-defined radio receiver design